PlaceholderAPI/PlaceholderAPI/docs/developers/creating-a-placeholderexpansion.md

 Relational Placeholders always start with `rel_` to properly identify them.
 This means that if you make a relational placeholder called `friends_is_friend` would the full placeholder be `%rel_friends_is_friend%`.
 ///

-Relational PlaceholderExpansions are special in that bthey take two players as input, allowing you to give outputs based on their relation to each other.
+Relational PlaceholderExpansions are special in that they take two players as input, allowing you to give outputs based on their relation to each other.

 To create a relational expansion you will need to implement the [`Relational`][relational] interface into your expansion.
 You also still need to extend the [`PlaceholderExpansion`][placeholderexpansion] class.
 Implementing this interface will add the `onPlaceholderRequest(Player, Player, String)` with the first two arguments being the first and second player to use and the third argument being the content after the second `_` and before the final `%` (Or `}` if bracket placeholders are used) in the placeholder.